DO ALL THINGS AS TO THE LORD

 Simply because all believers are called to do the work of ministry wherever God has placed them!

-Therefore, it is time for you to change your wrong mindset and attitude towards your job and the people you meet in your workplace, knowing that your workplace is your mission field and your job is your calling and ministry to the Lord Jesus.
+It is time for you to change your wrong mindset and attitude towards your job and the people you meet in your workplace, knowing that your workplace is your mission field and your job is your ministry to the Lord Jesus.

 When you see your work as a spiritual work and yourself as the Lord’s minister at your workplace, you will become more sensitive and receptive to the Lord while doing your job, and thus begin to bear much fruit unto the Lord in the field He has strategically planted you.